Alex5902/Monte-Carlo-Percolation-Simulation/README.md

 # Monte Carlo Percolation Simulator (Java + Python)

-This project simulates **percolation in an N×N grid** using Monte Carlo methods, Union-Find data structures, multithreading, and a Swing GUI — all fully containerized with Docker.
+This project simulates **percolation in an N×N grid** using Monte Carlo methods, Union-Find data structures, multithreading, and a Swing GUI — all fully containerised with Docker.

 ---